narutaro/ggc/readme.md

-# GGC - AWS IoT Greengrass Component Development Tool
+# GGC

-A command-line tool to streamline AWS IoT Greengrass component development
+A command-line tool to streamline AWS IoT Greengrass component development.
+If you find the official GDK (Greengrass Development Kit) cumbersome with its many configuration files and complex setup, GGC offers a simpler, more intuitive alternative.

 ## Prerequisites